ayahtrbl/PetConnect/README.md

 npm install
 ```

+### if you have set up your .env file, no need to step 6 - 7(must be like .env.example)
 6. Then you need to set up your .env file
 - first copy the provided env example by running this command
 ```